vsrathod39/internshala.com_clone.io/readme.md

 ## Foot Note:

 All the images and icon links have been taken from the official website and some other internet sources and may be subject to copyright.
 So, try not to use the images or icons for business purposes or reproduce them without prior approval from the owner.
 The images and icons used here are just for illustrative purposes.

+## Feedback

+If you have any feedback, please reach out to me at vsrathod39@gmail.com